LeyangGuo/yueyangguo/content/_index.md

     id: work_experience
     content:
       title: 'WORK EXPERIENCE'
-      subtitle: 'Diebian Aspiration - Planner'
+      #subtitle: 'Diebian Aspiration - Planner'
       text: |
+        <h3>Diebian Aspiration - Planner<\h3>

-        - Communicated with college entrance examination candidates and helped establish the future career development plan.
+        * Communicated with college entrance examination candidates and helped establish the future career development plan.

-        - Searched for a large amount of university information suitable for the students such as ranking, location and enrollment score, etc.
+        * Searched for a large amount of university information suitable for the students such as ranking, location and enrollment score, etc.

-        - Assisted in logging in and operating the college application system.
+        * Assisted in logging in and operating the college application system.

 ---